 Ties that Bind: How Business Connections Affect Mutual Fund Activism

-We investigate whether business ties with portfolio firms influence mutual funds’ proxy voting using a comprehensive dataset spanning 2003 to 2011.
-In contrast to the prior literature, we find that ties significantly influence voting at the level of individual proposals after controlling for unobserved heterogeneity across firms, funds, and time, and for ISS recommendations and holdings.
-The effect is strongest for highly contested proposals where votes are critical.
-The prominent 2006 class action lawsuits against 401(K) sponsors and providers affected the voting of fund families differently depending on whether they were sued, suggesting a link between investor attention and corporate governance.
+We investigate whether business ties with portfolio firms influence mutual funds' proxy voting using a comprehensive data set spanning 2003 to 2011.
+In contrast to prior literature, we find that business ties significantly influence pro-management voting at the level of individual pairs of fund families and firms after controlling for ISS recommendations and holdings.
+The association is significant only for shareholder-sponsored proposals and stronger for those that pass or fail by relatively narrow margins.
+Our findings are consistent with a demand-driven model of biased voting in which company managers use existing business ties with funds to influence how they vote.

 Keywords: mutual funds, activism, business ties, proxy vote disclosure

 JEL Classification: D72, G23, G34, G38, K22

 Suggested Citation: Suggested Citation